-The sub-fund will partially invest in sustainable investments according to article 2(17) SFDR.
-Such sustainable investments will contribute to at least one of the UN SDGs that relate to environmental and/or social objectives, such as the following (non-exhaustive list):
+The sub-fund partially invests in sustainable investments according to article 2(17) SFDR.
+Such sustainable investments contribute to at least one of the UN SDGs that relate to environmental and/or social objectives, such as the following (non-exhaustive list):

-- · Goal 1: No poverty
+- Goal 1: No poverty

-- · Goal 2: Zero hunger
+- Goal 2: Zero hunger

 - · Goal 3: Good health and well-being

 - · Goal 4: Quality education

 - · Goal 5: Gender equality

-- · Goal 6: Clean water and Sanitation
+- Goal 6: Clean water and sanitation

 - · Goal 7: Affordable and clean energy

+- · Goal 8: Decent work and economic growth

-- · Goal 10: Reduced inequality
+- · Goal 10: Reduced inequalities

 - · Goal 11: Sustainable cities and communities

-- · Goal 12: Responsible consumption
+- · Goal 12: Responsible consumption and production

-- Goal 13: Climate action
+- · Goal 13: Climate action

 - · Goal 14: Life below water

-- Goal 15: Life on land
+- · Goal 15: Life on land

-The extent of contribution to individual UN SDGs will vary based on the actual investments in the portfolio.
+The extent of the contribution to individual UN SDGs varies depending on the actual investments in the portfolio.